What You Need To Know About C-Section?

 Planned C-Section

-A c-section may be safer for you or your baby than a vaginal birth in some cases.
+A C-section may be safer for you or your baby than a vaginal birth in some cases.
 For example, your doctor or midwife may recommend a scheduled c-section if:

 • There are placental issues, such as a low-lying placenta (placenta praevia)

-• if you have twins that share a placenta, or if either baby is in a challenging position for labour
+• If you have twins that share a placenta, or if either baby is in a challenging position for labour

 • You are expecting more than two children.

 Your doctor will explain your birth alternatives if you have HIV or genital herpes.
-To limit the danger of spreading the infection to the baby, some mothers may require a c-section.
+To limit the danger of spreading the infection to the baby, some mothers may require a C-section.

 If you are given a c-section for medical reasons, you can choose whether or not to undergo one.
 You are not required to have one if you do not want one.

-Even if there is no medical reason for it, you may opt to have a c-section.
+Even if there is no medical reason for it, you may opt to have a C-section.
 Learn more about your childbirth options.

 You will see an obstetrician if you opt to have a planned c-section.
 This is a doctor who specialises in prenatal, labour, and postpartum care.
-They will go over the advantages and disadvantages of a c-section as well as your other birth options.
+They will go over the advantages and disadvantages of a C-section as well as your other birth options.
 At your antenatal appointments, you will also meet with a midwife to discuss your options.

 At 39 weeks of pregnancy, you will normally have a planned c-section.
 The goal is to perform the c-section before going into labour.
 Babies delivered before 39 weeks are more likely to require breathing assistance.
 There may be medical reasons for delivering the baby earlier than this.
 For instance, if you are expecting more than one child.